michaelgabriel01/Phone_API/README.md

 Description
 -----------

-My solution for the OLIST challenge found at (https://github.com/olist/work-at-olist/blob/master/README.md).
 This application receives call detail records and calculates monthly bills for a given telephone number.

 I'm gonna implement three (3) separated APIs To solve the problem and package them together
 ===========================================================================================